bcgov/adze/README.md

 # XML to JSON Converter

 ## 📖 Overview
-The **XML to JSON Converter** is a command-line tool designed to convert XFA-based XML forms and Oberon XML forms into JSON format.
+The **XML to JSON Converter** is a command-line tool designed to convert XFA-based XML forms and Orbeon XML forms into JSON format.
 It supports **single file conversion** as well as **batch processing** of multiple XML files.

 ---